umarov90/ReFeaFi/README.md

  - ```-C```: Comma separated list of chromosomes to use for promoter prediction, defaults to all.
  - ```-T```: Decision threshold for the prediction model, defaults to 0.5.

-The predictions for the 6 species from the study can be downloaded directly from [predictions.zip](https://drive.google.com/file/d/1OPilSt1-VDSWU71T8gXsWexk6qIVLfYU/view?usp=sharing)
+The predictions for the six species from the study can be downloaded directly from [predictions.zip](https://drive.google.com/file/d/1t3qF35SdimANuzRNstGpse3OoWhc1i_X/view?usp=sharing)

 To calculate dependency score used for the pair maps, run dependency_score.py:
 ```sh